wileyyugioh/zotmoov/README.md

 ### Allowed File Extensions

 By adding/removing entries to this table via the [+] and [-] buttons, you can choose which types of files ZotMoov will automatically move.
 If the table is empty, then all files will be moved regardless of their file extension.

-## FAQ

-### File Renaming

-I recommend using the [automatic file renaming functionality included in Zotero 7](https://www.zotero.org/support/file_renaming).
-It has support for custom patterns.
-You will have to enable “Rename linked files” from the General pane of the Zotero settings.

-### Bugs/Feature Requests

-Both can be filed [here](https://github.com/wileyyugioh/zotmoov/issues).
-Please keep feature requests tightly focused on the extension's core purpose of mooving attachments and linking them!